luccanunes/discord.cpp/README.md

   Please report any bugs or issues you might have!
 You can do so by creating a [issue](https://guides.github.com/features/issues/)
 </details>

-You can also use something like [vcpkg](https://github.com/microsoft/vcpkg) to handle all the linking.
+You can also use something like [vcpkg](https://github.com/microsoft/vcpkg) to handle all dependencies, those are listed under the [Special Thanks](#special-thanks) section

 ## Documentation
 We're still working on the library documentation, you can follow the updates by checking its [github repository](https://github.com/luccanunes/discord.cpp-docs/blob/master/README.md) or just checking the actual [docs website](https://discord-cpp-lib.github.io/documentation/)